RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-azure-ad.md

 1. Scroll down to **Step 4** in the configuration screen, and note down or copy the following information:

-   * **Login URL** is used as the "IdP server URL" in the SAML configuration in SM.
+   * **Login URL** is used as the "IdP server URL" in the SAML configuration in admin console.
-   * **Azure AD Identifier** is used as the "Issuer (IdP Entity ID)" in the SAML configuration in SM.
+   * **Azure AD Identifier** is used as the "Issuer (IdP Entity ID)" in the SAML configuration in admin console.

     {{<image filename="images/rc/saml/ad_saml_6.png" alt="" >}}{{</image>}}

 1. Scroll up to **Step 3** in the configuration screen.

-   * Certificate (Base 64) is needed in order to complete the SAML configuration in SM
+   * Certificate (Base 64) is required to complete the SAML configuration in admin console.

      {{<image filename="images/rc/saml/ad_saml_7.png" alt="" >}}{{</image>}}